Tim-ThanaphatJ/Tim-ThanaphatJ/README.md

 I'm Tim, a college student at KMITL (graduating 2023) studying Robotics and AI Engineering in the Bachelor'S & Master'S Degree programs.

+If you're interested, I love setting up coffee-chats with new people, you can schedule some time with me [here](https://calendly.com/tim-thanaphatj).

 * 🔭 Looking/thinking about how to be a good project manager
 * ✨ My favorite hobby is trying to balance too many things in my life
 * 🌱 I’m currently learning about robotics/AI developement and How to develop my soft skills